vossenv/ust-unofficial/README.md

 * Next, install the python specific dependencies.
 They can be installed according to which version of python you wish to build for.
 The default is python 2, but you can use python 3 instead simply by replacing the words "python" with "python3" in all cases.

-*  In this procedure we use get-pip.py to install an updated version of pip, as pip related packages are not available from the SLES repositories.
+*  In this procedure we use get-pip.py to install an updated version of pip

     ```bash
     sudo apt-get install -y python python-dev python-dbus;